 If I have frequent infections, what that means, do I have immune problem?
 Do I have AIDS?
 What could be the causes for them?

 Normally, everyone gets exposed to these organisms.
 Some of us do not take them much to fight them.
-Sometimes we don’t even feel that fight.
-Some others feel this fight and develop what we call infections.
+Sometimes we don’T even feel that fight.
+Some others feel this fight and develop the infections.
 If the infection affects the whole body, usually the body gets fever and tired because he is in a fight with these organisms.

 Immune weakness (immunodeficiency) can happen without AIDS.
 It can happen due to certain diseases like diabetes or under nutrition, but it can also happen without other disease.
 We call this primary immunodeficiency.
 There are many diseases under this group.

 If you have any questions, please do not hesitate to call Dr. Nashed at (410) 392-8770 or (302) 378-1887.
 We will be happy to help you and answer any questions you might have.